Ficool

 Putting a hand down to help Alexander along, she realized he didn't need any help.

-He was hard as a rock and ready to go.
+He was hard as a rock and just as ready to go.

 With a small bit of guidance from her hand, Alexander slowly pushed himself inside her as Ayla let out a pleasurable moan.

-Immediately, their mouths found each others, their tongues dancing a dance only they knew.
+Immediately, their mouths found each other, their tongues dancing a dance only they knew.

 She was more than ready for a release, as he made sure that he pressed himself as deep as her body would allow, pausing slightly before he started rocking his hips back and forth.